Let’s discuss safer sex strategies. Then we’ll run through the items you might need for your own safer sex stash.

 We may be open to dialogue and sexual experimentation, but we all have limits.
 It’s worth informing any sexual partner about what you will and won’t do sexually, and learning their limits too (see Consent and Sex).

-You and any sexual partner could create a written agreement that sets out the boundaries and understandings you both have about sex within your relationship and (if relevant) outside it.
+You and any sexual partner could create an agreement that sets out the boundaries and understandings you both have about sex within your relationship and (if relevant) outside it.
 For example, you may decide to have condomless sex with each other but use condoms outside of your relationship.
 Check in with each other to discuss if the agreement’s working for both of you and if you need change it.

 Know your STI status.